Guest Preachers and Musicians to Enrich Summer Services

 August 7

 The Rev. Ashley Crowder Stanley is the Clevus and L.H.
 Boyles Guest Preacher for this service.
 Rev. Stanley is the founding pastor of Wellspring United Methodist Church, a new congregation in Asheville, North Carolina, that is focused on hospitality and welcome for all people.
 Her ministry passions are preaching and worship, community building and making meaningful connections with those for whom church has been difficult and wounding.
-She has served in the United Methodist church in a variety of ways, including chairing the Conference Board of Ordained Ministry, as a mentor to many young clergy, as an instructor at Duke Divinity School, and as a delegate to the General and Jurisdictional Conferences of the United Methodist Church.
+She has served in the United Methodist Church in a variety of ways, including chairing the Conference Board of Ordained Ministry, as a mentor to many young clergy, as an instructor at Duke Divinity School, and as a delegate to the General and Jurisdictional Conferences.
 She is also a current member of Duke’s Board of Trustees.
 The music for the service is led by the Summer Choir.

 August 14